-When an insurance company checks your auto insurance credit score, they aren’t using it to evaluate you as a borrower.
+When an insurance company checks your auto insurance credit score, they may not be using it to evaluate you as a borrower.
 They look at your credit-based insurance score to predict the odds you’ll fill out a claim.

 Much like your overall credit score, your credit-based score is also a three-digit number.
 However, it’s rare you’ll have the same number for both.
 That’s because these scores run on different scoring models.

 Your general credit score influences the types of financial options you have.
-If you have a low score, you may face barriers that people with higher scores don’t.
-Depending on how low your score is, you may end up paying higher rates for lower limits.
+If you have a low score, you may face some barriers.
+Depending on how low your score is, you may end up paying higher rates for lower loan amounts.

 Your auto insurance credit score controls what you pay in a similar fashion.

 Imagine the relationship between your auto insurance score and your car insurance premiums like a teeter-totter.
 If your score goes up, your premiums may go down.
 But if your score starts to dip, you may see your premiums begin to rise.

 It’s important to note your credit-based insurance score is just one of many factors involved in assessing your risk.
 Insurers also consider the following information when setting your rates: